Start Shooting Better Episode 6: El Presidente

 What are the par times for the El Presidente drill?

-The gold standard par time for the El Presidente drill is 10 seconds clean for semi-automatic pistols and 12 seconds for revolvers, with all 12 shots hitting the target from concealment.
-Advanced shooters aim for around 7 seconds.
+The standard par time for the El Presidente drill is 10 seconds clean for semi-automatic pistols and 12 seconds clean for revolvers, starting from concealment.
+Advanced shooters aim for around 7 seconds clean.

 More Training & Techniques Videos You Might Like